Best Women's Trail Running Shoes of 2025

 The Superiors still feature the classic Altra wide foot box, although some reviewers say the Superiors are more narrow than earlier iterations.
 With the wider feet of some of our testers, we were still satisfied with how the toe box felt.
 The Superiors also boast a seamless upper, which could be good news for blister prevention but bad news for durability.
 However, after over 134 miles in these shoes, the uppers seem to hold up well.

-Like the Lone Peak (our pick for best distance running shoe), the Superior also has the MaxTrac sole, so we found these shoes have excellent traction on a muddy trail.
-But they did not perform well on icy technical terrain.
+The Superior has the MaxTrac sole, so we found these shoes have excellent traction on a muddy trail, but they did not perform well on icy technical terrain.
 To be fair, not many shoes do unless there is added traction (see the Salomon Speedcross if that’s what you’re looking for).
 The Superiors excel for short (3-6 miles) and longer runs (10-15 miles).
 They shine for your fast runs on smooth trails.

 The strangest thing about the Superior is that the laces are long enough to do a quadruple knot and still have drooping bunny ears.
 One of our testers almost took a massive fall in these shoes when one of the lace loops snagged on a jagged scrub oak stump.
 Thankfully, she caught herself.
 But she couldn’t help but wonder, “what gives with the long laces, Altra?”